The Senate just confirmed Betsy DeVos. Here’s why every single Democrat voted against her.

 Over the past two months, I've been digging into DeVos' record on education—particularly her connection to vouchers and her contributions to private, religious schools.
 Here are three things to keep in mind about Trump's new education boss:

 DeVos enters the office as one of the most unpopular nominees for the nation's top job in education.

-Among all of Trump's nominees, DeVos faced the most vocal opposition from parents, educators, and activists.
+Among all Trump's nominees, DeVos faced the most vocal opposition from parents, educators, and activists.
 They seemed to particularly rally around the nominee's lackluster performance during confirmation hearings, including her minimal knowledge about the federal laws enforced by the department, such as those protecting students with disabilities.
 Opponents were also troubled by DeVos' history of pushing public school dollars to private and religious schools.

 Teachers unions, civil rights activists, and other opponents sent more than a million emails and made tens of thousands of phone calls to congressional offices in the last two weeks to oppose DeVos' confirmation.
 Heidi Hess, who runs political campaigns for CREDO, a mobile company that supports activism projects, told NPR that DeVos enraged their members more than any other nominee, which resulted in a record 1.5 million petition signatures and 30,000 phone calls.
 Sen. Brian Schatz (D-Hawaii) tweeted on February 2 that the previous three days had "been the busiest in Capitol switchboard history" by "almost double."

 DeVos' philanthropic record speaks volumes about how she might implement Trump's vision of "school choice."

-DeVos is a daughter of privilege who was raised in the tradition of the Christian Reformed Church, a conservative Dutch Calvinist denomination, and is married to Richard (Dick) DeVos Jr., whose billionaire father, Richard Sr., cofounded the multilevel-marketing empire Amway.
+DeVos is a daughter of privilege who was raised in the tradition of the Christian Reformed Church, a conservative Dutch Calvinist denomination, and she's married to Richard (Dick) DeVos Jr., whose billionaire father, Richard Sr., co-founded the multilevel-marketing empire Amway.
 While the DeVoses aren't as well known as, say, the Koch brothers, they played a key role in building the modern conservative movement and pushing the Republican Party further to the right.

 And then there's DeVos' long support of vouchers for private, religious schools; conservative Christian groups like the Foundation for Traditional Values, which has pushed to breach the wall between church and state; and organizations like Michigan's Macinac Center for Public Policy, which has championed the privatization of education system.

-As I wrote in our recent investigation, DeVos funded organizations include:
+As I wrote in our recent investigation, DeVos-funded organizations include:

 - Acton Institute for the Study of Religion & Liberty: Betsy DeVos once served on the board of this Grand Rapids-based think tank, which endorses a blend of religious conservatism and unrestrained capitalism.
 It is headed by a Catholic priest, Robert Sirico, who has argued that welfare programs should be replaced by religious charities.
 In a paper titled "America's Public Schools: Crisis and Cure," a former Acton advisory board member named Ronald Nash wrote, "No real progress towards improving American education can occur as long as 90 percent of American children are being taught in government schools that ignore moral and religious beliefs."
 In November, Acton came under fire for an essay on its website whose original title was "Bring Back Child Labor."
 (The title was quickly changed.)
 The Dick and Betsy DeVos Family Foundation contributed $1.28 million from 2000 to 2014, and the Prince Foundation (run by Betsy DeVos' parents) donated at least $550,000.